Abimcp/codecademy-winefestival/README.md

 Simply open the `index.html` file in your favourite web browser.

 ## Deployment
-Deployed via Netlify at codecademy-winefestivalschedule.netlify.app
+Deployed via Netlify at https://codecademy-winefestivalschedule.netlify.app/